Results

 Events Concierge

-If the proof and the operating model make sense, the next step is the application.
+If the proof and the operating model make sense,

 Review the package fit, then apply.
-We use the application to confirm whether your team is better suited to Growth Engine or Events Concierge before we ever send a fit-call link.
+We use the application to confirm whether your team is better suited to Growth Engine or Events Concierge before we send a fit-call link.